 A/N: Thanks to all my readers for your infinite patience!
 I don't take it lightly, believe me.
 A special thanks as well to everyone who left a review - you guys are amazing, the fuel that keeps me at this when life makes me want to quit.
 Thanks so much for all the luv!

-"Vlad, I'm watching where we're going," he replied lamely, annoyed with himself for not being able to look anywhere but at Anya up ahead and even more irritated with Vladimir for noticing.
+"Vlad, worry about yourself," he replied lamely, annoyed with himself for not being able to look anywhere but at Anya up ahead and even more irritated with Vladimir for noticing.

 Vladimir grunted as he heaved his suitcase from one numb hand to the other.
 "I see.
 Perhaps I was mistaken.
 Again."